-When a tour begins, each Tour Worker is required to be in his place.
-At the end of a shift no Tour Worker shall leave his place to wash up and dress until his mate has reported to take on the responsibility of the position.
-If a Tour Worker does not report for his regular shift, his mate shall notify the Foreman.
-He shall remain at his post until a substitute is secured, and, if necessary, he shall work an extra four (4) hours.
+When a tour begins, each Tour Worker is required to be in their place.
+At the end of a shift no Tour Worker shall leave their place to wash up and dress until their mate has reported to take on the responsibility of the position.
+If a Tour Worker does not report for their regular shift, their mate shall notify the Foreperson.
+They shall remain at their post until a substitute is secured, and, if necessary, they shall work an extra four (4) hours.
 If work in excess of twelve (12) hours is required by refusal of a mate to report in, or when no other qualified relief is available, then the employee shall complete the extra shift.